hashicorp/best-practices/terraform/providers/aws/README.md

     - [ ] Update `vault_ssl_cert` with the contents of `vault.crt`
     - [ ] Update `vault_ssl_key` with the contents of `vault.key`
   - [ ] Commit to the `master` branch in your repository (`git commit --allow-empty -m "Force a change in Atlas"`) so Atlas ingresses the Terraform templates from GitHub
-  - [ ] In "Changes": click **Queue plan** then `Confirm & Apply` to provision the `aws-us-east-1-staging` environment
+  - [ ] In "Changes": click **Queue plan** then **Confirm & Apply** to provision the `aws-us-east-1-staging` environment
     - You may see a notification regarding the OpenVPN AMI during the apply referring you to the AWS Marketplace, you'll need to opt-in to use this AMI for the apply to complete successfully

-This [same process](#provision-the-us-east-1-staging-infrastructure-with-terraform-in-atlas) can be repeated for the `aws-us-east-1-production` environment as well as any other regions you would like to deploy infrastructure into.
-If you are deploying into a new region, be sure you have Artifacts created for it by following the steps [below](#multi-region).
+This [same process](#provision-the-aws-us-east-1-staging-environment-with-terraform-in-atlas) can be repeated for the `aws-us-east-1-production` environment as well as any other regions you would like to deploy infrastructure into.
+If you are deploying into a new region, be sure you have Artifacts created for it by following the [Multi-Region steps below](#multi-region).

 ### Setup Vault

+A HA Vault should have already been provisioned, but you'll need to initialize and unseal Vault to make it work.
+To do so, SSH into each of the newly provisioned Vault instances and follow the below instructions.

 - [ ] Initialize Vault

-    $ vault init | tee /tmp/vault.init > /dev/null
+    `$ vault init | tee /tmp/vault.init > /dev/null`

 - [ ] Retrieve the unseal keys and root token from `/tmp/vault.init` and store these in a safe place
 - [ ] Shred keys and token once they are stored in a safe place

-    $ shred /tmp/vault.init
+    `$ shred /tmp/vault.init`

 - [ ] Use the unseal keys you just retrieved to unseal Vault

+    ```
     $ vault unseal YOUR_UNSEAL_KEY_1
     $ vault unseal YOUR_UNSEAL_KEY_2
     $ vault unseal YOUR_UNSEAL_KEY_3
+    ```

-- [ ] Authenticate with Vault by entering your root token
+- [ ] Authenticate with Vault by entering your root token retrieved earlier

-    $ vault auth YOUR_ROOT_TOKEN
+    `$ vault auth`

-- [ ] Mount the transit backend
+- [ ] Mount the transit backend on the leader, this command will fail on the standby instance (this is ok)

-    $ vault mount transit
+    `$ vault mount transit`

 - [ ] Shred the token

-    $ shred -u -z ~/.vault-token
+    `$ shred -u -z ~/.vault-token`

 After Vault is initialized and unsealed, update the `vault_token` variable in your Atlas `aws-us-east-1-staging` environment with the `root-token`.
-Now, next time you deploy, you should see the Vault/Consul Template integration working in your Node.js app!
+Next time you deploy your application, you should see the Vault/Consul Template integration working in your Node.js website!

 You'll eventually want to [configure Vault](https://vaultproject.io/docs/index.html) specific to your needs.